SimHoZebs/personal-site/content/blogs/_draft/My Experience as a SDE Intern at AWS.md

 I spent the week or so before the interview with LeetCode, Gemini, and ChatGPT.
 I didn't have anyone to help me with mock interviews, but my family was there to hear my doom and gloom; about how I wasn’t going to make it and fail the biggest opportunity.
 I mean, how was I possibly going to pass the technical portion just having solved **35** LeetCode questions and near-zero experience with interviews?
 I soon reached a conclusion that, at the very least, I was going to gain a valuable experience and understand how Big Tech conducts interviews.

 Then I had my interview.
-I came out of the interview, shocked not how difficult it was, but how I absolutely nailed it.
-It couldn't have been smoother.
-Yeah, my experiences aren't extraordinary, and I could've noticed the typo with the variable before the interviewer caught it, but there was nothing that would fail me from the interview.
+I ended the Chime call, shocked not how difficult it was, but how I absolutely nailed it.
+It couldn't have been smoother!
+Sure, my experiences aren't extraordinary, and I didn't noticed the typo with the variable until the interviewer mentioned it, but there was nothing that would fail me.
 Now I was worried that *if* I didn't get the offer, I would have no idea why.

 I waited about 5 days, then sent them a "I have a competing offer, send one now" email, and got one within a few hours.